 Get Involved in Earth Day

 Earth Day launched in 1970, the same day President Nixon established the Environmental Protection Agency.
-The Earth Day Network, which aims to get 1 billion people involved in 2020 for its 50th anniversary, takes place on April 20.
-This year’s theme is the protection of species.
+This year, Earthday.org aims to get 1 billion people involved in Earth Day, with events throughout the month and on Earth Day.

-A great way to get involved is to contribute to the nonprofit Earth Day Network.
+- Another great way to help is to contribute to the nonprofit Earthday.org.

 Transforming Your Personal Carbon Impact

-For example, do you commute five days a week?
-Swapping a gasoline vehicle for its electric equivalent can reduce the CO2 produced during your commute by 7 to 10 tons each year.
+Do you commute five days a week?
+Swapping your gas-powered car for an electric vehicle can reduce the CO2 produced during your commute by 7 to 10 tons each year.
 If half of U.S. commuters, who drive an average of 16 miles each way to work, switched to EVs, the approximate carbon reduction would be almost 800 million metric tons a year.
 That’s about half of the 1,549 million metric tons produced by U.S. transportation.

 Go Meatless at Lunchtime